kony/HelloWorld/README.md

 5. Run the app.
 6. Launch in Functional Preview through Local account or Cloud.

-Local: a.Enter the IP address.
+Local: * Enter the IP address.

-       b.Enter the port value.
+       * Enter the port value.

-       c.Enter the Application name.
+       * Enter the Application name.

-Cloud: a.Publish App Preview.
+Cloud: 1.
+Publish App Preview.

-      b.Select the channels to publish.
+       2. Select the channels to publish.

-      c.Enter the generated code in visualizer App Preview in your Device.
+       3. Enter the generated code in visualizer App Preview in your Device.

+Cloud: 1. asdcbh
+2.
+3.